kooriblue/monitor/README.md

 # monitor
-*This demo provides pages used to query information about orders and devices.*
+*This demo provides pages used to manage information about products.*

 <hr />

-After downloading or cloning the package, input `yarn start` command under the *front* folder to start the service.
+After downloading or cloning the package, input `npm install`  command under the **front** folder to download the dependencies first.
+When download is finished, input  `yarn start` command to start the service.

 <hr />